 Acclimatization before the event.

 Much of this takes place a week or two before the race.
-Increase the intake of water and electrolytes, This will help the body retain water and salt, increasing the volume of blood, which causes the heart to pump more blood to a lower heart rate.
+Increase the intake of water and electrolytes, This will help the body retain water and salt, increasing blood volume, causing the heart to pump more blood at a lower heart rate.

-Athletes acclimatized to the heat sweat faster, in greater volume and in a wider body area, to stay fresher.
+Athletes acclimatized to the heat sweat faster, in greater volume and in a wider body area, to stay cooler.

-A week or two of moderate physical activity in hot conditions, for example, running from 30 to 45 minutes a day, can activate acclimation for heat.
+A week or two of moderate physical activity in hot conditions, for example, running 30 to 45 minutes a day, can activate acclimatization to the heat.

 Athletes who stay fresh compete better.
-Take every opportunity to get in the shade, drink and cool the body by throwing water over it.
-Use a ventilated cap or a visor that you can soak in water, or even take a sponge from the supplies.
+Take every opportunity to get in the shade, drink and refresh the body by pouring water over it.
+Wear a ventilated cap or a visor that you can soak in water, or even take a sponge from the supply.